dmitrycello/yaglpp/docs/INSTALLATION.md

 ![05-glfw-build-3](05-glfw-build-3.png)

 This prevents PDB files generation under _Debug_ configuration, and thus saves space.
-In the _Solution Explorer_, right-click the Solution bar, then click the **`Rebuild Solution`** command:
+In the _Solution Explorer_, make sure the _Debug_ configuration is set, right-click the Solution bar, then click the **`Rebuild Solution`** command:

 ![05-glfw-build-4](05-glfw-build-4.png)